-In this section you will look at different kinds of poems and you will try to write
+In this section you will look at different kinds of poems and you will try to write a few poems yourself.

 Red lorry, yellow lorry, red lorry, yellow lorry, red lorry.

 You probably ended up saying things like red rorry, yellow lolly!
 This is called a tongue twister.